Code-Institute-Submissions/abdullahalsehaim-Portfolio1/README.md

 2. From the source section drop-down menu, select the Master Branch
 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-+The live link can be found here - [https://abdullahalsehaim.github.io/Portfolio1/](https://abdullahalsehaim.github.io/Portfolio1/)
++ The live link can be found here - [https://abdullahalsehaim.github.io/Portfolio1/](https://abdullahalsehaim.github.io/Portfolio1/)

 ### Credits